edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 Sometimes it's desirable to do a specific action after the model was successfully committed.
 The `ViewModel` offers two callbacks, `onCommit` and `onCommit(commits: List<Commit>)`, for that.

-The first function`onCommit`, has no parameters and will be called after a successful commit,
+The first function `onCommit`, has no parameters and will be called after a successful commit,
 right before the optional `successFn` is invoked \(see: `commit`\).

 The second function will be called in the same order and with the addition of passing a list of committed properties along.
 Each `Commit` in the list, consists of the original `ObservableValue`, the `oldValue` and the `newValue`
 and a property `changed`, to signal if the `oldValue` is different then the `newValue`.

-Let's look at an example how we can retrieve only the changed objects and print them to `stdout`.
+Let's look at an example of how we can retrieve only the changed objects and print them to `stdout`.

 To find out which object changed we defined a little extension function, which will find the given property and if it was changed will return the old and new value or null if there was no change.